YankaPt/hello-world/eptest.md

 - `messages` - List of messages in the path

 ## Messages
 Messages is an array.
-Each item is a message.
-Message is a JSON Schema object with the following properties:
+Each item is a `message`. `message` is a JSON Schema object with the following properties:

 | Property    | Type     | Required | Description |
 | -           | :-:      | :-:      | -           |